-TruDataRX: A vendor that offers additional management on certain classes of medications for policyholders and their dependents.
+TruDataRx: A vendor that offers additional management on certain classes of medications for policyholders and their dependents.
 TruDataRx uses clinical data to maintain or improve clinical pharmaceutical care and reduce pharmacy benefit costs.

-UMR: The third-party administrator that handles medical claim processing, Complex Condition CARE, utilization management, precertification, prior approval and customer service for the PEIA PPB Plans.
+UMR: The third-party administrator that handles medical claim processing, Complex Condition CARE, utilization management, pre-certification, prior approval and customer service for the PEIA PPB Plans.

 UnitedHealthcare Choice Plus PPO: PEIA's out-of-state Preferred Provider Network.
-Not all providers in the UnitedHealthcare Choice Plus PPO network may participate with PEIA.
-Kings Daughters Medical Center in Kentucky remains out-of-network for PEIA, regardless of their network status with the PPO network.
-Also, PEIA does not use the PPO network in Washington County, Ohio (with the exception of Memorial Hospital System, which is now in-network for PEIA members), and Boyd County, Kentucky.
 PEIA reserves the right to remove providers from the network, so not all providers listed in the network may be available to you.

 Utilization Management: A process by which PEIA controls health costs and saves money for plan members.
-Components of utilization management include pre-admission and concurrent review of all inpatient stays, known as precertification; prior review of certain outpatient surgeries and services; and Complex Condition CARE.
+Components of utilization management include pre-admission and concurrent review of all inpatient stays, known as pre-certification; prior review of certain outpatient surgeries and services; and Complex Condition CARE.
 Utilization management is handled by UMR.